mskilab-org/Flow/README.md

 (https://www.broadinstitute.org/cancer/cga/Firehose), a **job** consists of a **task** run on an **entity** (e.g. pair, individual, sample).
-A **task** wraps around a module and binds module arguments to names of entity-specific annotations or fixed literals which can represent paths (eg a bam file path) or values (eg 200).
+A **task** wraps around a module and binds module arguments to names of entity-specific annotations or fixed literals which can represent paths (e.g. a bam file path) or values (e.g. 200).
 A task also specifies the binding of module outputs to output annotations.
-A **job** is created by applying a task to a set of entities, which correspond to keyed table of entity-specific annotations (eg bam_file_wgs, seg_file, etc).
+A **job** is created by applying a task to a set of entities, which correspond to keyed table of entity-specific annotations (e.g. bam_file_wgs, seg_file, etc).
 Once a job completes, one or more output annotations (i.e. paths to output files) are attached to the respective entity in an output table.
 See illustration below: